Frequently Asked Questions

 How long does the process take?

 Typically, the whole process takes about 30 days from application to closing.
-We have been known to close loans in as little as 14 days*!

 Do I need to have a home inspection?